Augustine-Geeft/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that creates a directory.

 7-movethatfile
-Script that moves a file to a directory
+Script that moves a file to a directory.

+8-firstdelete
+Script that deletes/removes a file from a directory.